 Besigheim

-Besigheim has also many leisure and sports facilities, for example the “Besigheim Winzerfest” that takes place very two years in September.
-For four days all kinds of music and culinary delicacies can be found in cellars, pubs, stands and tents.
-A definite high point is the historical festival procession midday on Sunday with over 50 groups participating.
-Besigheim is the educational and local government centre for the surrounding parishes.
+Besigheim also offers a wide range of leisure and sports facilities.
+A highlight is the "Besigheim Winzerfest", which takes place every two years in September.
+For four days, the town comes alive with music and culinary delights in cellars, pubs, stands and tents.
+A major event is the historical festival procession on Sunday, featuring over 50 participating groups.

 Ay-Champagne

-Ay-Champagne, as the full name indicates, is a small town situated in the heart of the champagne-producing area of France, on the bank of the River Marne, some 80 miles north-east of Paris and 25 miles south of the city of Reims.
-The town is dependent on the production of champagne for its livelihood and contains many smaller champagne “houses” well known to the connoisseur.
+Ay-Champagne, as the full name suggests, lies at the heart of France’s champagne-producing region.
+Located on the banks of the River Marne, the town sits around 80 miles north-east of Paris and 25 miles south of Reims.
+Its economy is rooted in champagne production, with many smaller “houses” that are highly regarded among connoisseurs.